 Reduce Infrastructure costs

 Regularly upgrading your infrastructure can be expensive.
-But with a Windows Virtual Desktop environment, you can reduce spend on infrastructure by making the most of its cloud capabilities – where you only need to pay for what you use.
+But with a Azure Virtual Desktop environment, you can reduce spend on infrastructure by making the most of its cloud capabilities – where you only need to pay for what you use.

 With the multi session capability of Windows 10 you can have multiple users connected at the same time to maximise your virtual machine utilisation.
 It offers flexibility so you can have the virtual machine like and tweak it to suit your business needs.

-Windows virtual desktop offers a number of great benefits to your business such as allowing for more secure remote working for your end users, quicker deployment and simplified it management, with reduced licencing and infrastructure costs.
+Azure virtual desktop offers a number of great benefits to your business such as allowing for more secure remote working for your end users, quicker deployment and simplified it management, with reduced licencing and infrastructure costs.